RDFLib/rdflib/docs/univrdfstore.rst

 Namespace Management Interfaces
 ===============================

 The following namespace management interfaces (defined in Graph) could be implemented in the RDF store.
-Currently, they exist as stub methods of :class:`~rdflib.store.Store` and are defined in the store subclasses (e.g. :class:`~rdflib.store.IOMemory`):
+Currently, they exist as stub methods of :class:`~rdflib.store.Store` and are defined in the store subclasses (e.g. :class:`~rdflib.plugins.store.memory.Memory`):

 .. automethod:: rdflib.store.Store.bind
                 :noindex: